Leica S Typ 007 vs X Typ 113

 |3.5 shutter flaps per second||5 shutter flaps per second|

 |Weathersealed body||Not weather sealed|

 |160 x 120 x 80 mm, 1260 g||133 x 73 x 78 mm, 486 g|

 Going beyond this snapshot of core features and characteristics, what are the differences between the Leica S (Typ 007) and the Leica X (Typ 113)?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Leica S Typ 007 and the Leica X Typ 113 is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the S Typ 007 – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica X Typ 113 is considerably smaller (49 percent) than the Leica S Typ 007.
 It is worth mentioning in this context that the S Typ 007 is splash and dust resistant, while the X Typ 113 does not feature any corresponding weather-sealing.